 Explosives set off to bring down rest of collapsed Florida condo

-Demolition crews have set off explosives to bring down the damaged remaining portion of a collapsed South Florida condo.
+Demolition crews set off explosives late Sunday to bring down the damaged remaining portion of a collapsed South Florida condo building, a key step to resuming the search for victims as rescuers possibly gain access to new areas of the rubble.

-The demolition Sunday night was key to resuming the search for victims of the June 24 collapse and even expected to open new areas for rescue teams to work in.
-No one has been found alive since the first hours after the disaster.
-So far, rescuers have recovered the remains of 24 people, with 121 still missing.
+A number of explosions could be heard and then the building started to fall, sending up massive plumes of dust into the air in the surrounding neighborhoods.

-Search efforts were suspended Saturday to allow demolition workers to drill holes for the explosives needed to bring the damaged Surfside building down.
+Crews were to begin clearing some of the new debris so rescuers could start making their way into parts of the underground garage that is of particular interest.
+Once there, they were hoping to get a clearer picture of voids that may exist in the rubble and could possibly harbor survivors.

-Rescuers will await the "all-clear" after the demolition and then immediately dive back into the task of trying to locate any survivors buried under the rubble, County Mayor Daniella Levine Cava said.
+Through the night, rescuers were awaiting the "all-clear" after the demolition so they could dive back into the task of trying to locate any survivors buried under the rubble.
 Officials had previously said that the search could resume from 15 minutes to an hour after the detonation.

 No one has been rescued alive since the first hours after the June 24 collapse.

-Rescuers are hoping the demolition will give them access for the first time to parts of the garage area that are a focus of interest, Miami-Dade Assistant Fire Chief Raide Jadallah has said.
-That could give a clearer picture of voids that may exist in the rubble and could possibly harbor survivors.
+Rescuers are hoping the demolition will give them access for the first time to parts of the garage area that are a focus of interest.
+Once a new pathway into the initial rubble is secure, "we will go back to the debris pile, and we'll begin our search and rescue efforts," Miami-Dade Fire Chief Albert Cominsky said.

 The decision to demolish the Surfside building came after concerns mounted that the damaged structure was at risk of falling, endangering the crews below and preventing them from operating in some areas.
 Parts of the remaining building shifted on Thursday, prompting a 15-hour suspension in the work.
 An approaching storm added urgency to the concerns.